kenatiod/MUT/Understanding Machine Understanding.md

 Yamins, D. L., & DiCarlo, J. J. (2016).
 Using goal-driven deep learning models to understand sensory cortex.
 Nature Neuroscience, 19(3), 356-365.Yeh, W., & Barsalou, L. W. (2006).
 The situated nature of concepts.
 The American Journal of Psychology, 349-384.

-## Appendix 2 -- State-of-the-Art in Large Language Models
+## Appendix 2 -- State-of-the-Art (in 2024) in Large Language Models

 The field of natural language processing (NLP) has witnessed a remarkable transformation in recent years, driven by the advent of large language models (LLMs).
 These powerful AI systems have pushed the boundaries of what was once thought possible in language understanding and generation, ushering in a new era of language-based artificial intelligence.
 This appendix provides an overview of the state-of-the-art in LLMs, exploring their evolution, emergent abilities, limitations, and the prospects and challenges that lie ahead.